 If a themed memorial service doesn’t really work, there are other ways to create unique memorial services.

 One way is to create a memory board where people can write down their favorite memories of the deceased.
 This is a great way to encourage people to share stories and it gives a lot of solace and comfort to the family.
 It will also highlight the impact of the deceased on the world around them.
 The family can keep this and pull it out for comfort when the sad times come during the grieving process.

 Another way is to create a video with pictures, quotes, and music to play before or during the memorial service.
 It is a chronological view of the deceased’s life or it can be a random assortment of the best pictures of them.
 Include their favorite quotes.
 And ask music that was special to them or that is special to the family’s memories of them.

 Some memorial services are about food.
 Specifically, everything eaten and drunk during the service is a favorite food of the deceased.
 These don’t have to be expensive or haute cuisine.
 Simply incorporate some of the things they liked into snacks or easy dishes.
 For example, if someone had tomatoes as their favorite food, all that would be needed for this food would be a loaf of bread, sliced tomatoes, and a jar of mayonnaise (with turkey and pork bacon and lettuce on the side).

 And a final way to memorialize – this is not a service, but it’s related – a loved one is to plant a tree or adopt a bench in their honor.

 If you’re interested in other unique memorial service ideas after cremations in Beltsville, MD, you can talk with our knowledgeable team at Donald V. Borgwardt Funeral Home, P.A.
-You can visit our funeral home at 4400 Powder Mill Rd., Beltsville, MD, 20705, or you can call us today at (301) 937-1707.
+Our funeral home offers memorial services is located at 4400 Powder Mill Rd., Beltsville, MD, 20705, or you can call us today at (301) 937-1707.